EoghyUnscripted/100-Days-Of-Code-Python/Level 1 - Beginner/Day .5 - Loops/Exercises/README.md

 #### Code

-Use the provided code to complete the program.
+Use the provided code to complete the exercise.

 ```python
 student_heights = input("Input a list of student heights ").split()